tangrams/cartography-docs/api-reference.md

 ## Labels

-Icons and text make for a chatty, soulful map.
+Icons and text add dimensionality and insight to a map and can be altered for your use case.

 ### Road shields